dynamsoft-docs/barcode-reader-docs-mobile/programming/android/faq/drivers-license-extraction.md

 In the Barcode Scanner X(mobile app), "US Driver's License" scenario is able to parse driver's information from driver's licenses.

-To learn how we added the parsing feature to our library's functionality, please refer to the [ReadADriversLicense](../samples/drivers-license.md) sample.

 At the moment, there is no external framework that is responsible for this function in the sample.
 However, the team is currently developing an edition of our complimentary product, the *Dynamsoft Code Parser*, that is compatible with the mobile platform.